 The Lord Jesus said, “And you shall hear of wars and rumors of wars: see that you be not troubled: for all these things must come to pass, but the end is not yet.
 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 All these are the beginning of sorrows” (Matthew 24:6–8).
 Catastrophes are now occurring in ever-greater numbers all over the world: The Wuhan coronavirus, locusts in Africa, the wildfires in Australia, and other disasters have emerged one after another.
 The four blood moons have also appeared.
 The prophecies of the Lord’s coming have been basically fulfilled; the Lord must already have returned.
 A matter occupying the minds of many believers in the Lord is this: How can we become wise virgins in receiving the Lord’s return?
 The Lord Jesus once said, “Then shall the kingdom of heaven be likened to ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: But the wise took oil in their vessels with their lamps” (Matthew 25:1–4).
 We can see from the scriptures, that the wise virgins prepared lamp oil and reverently awaited the coming of the Lord.
 Ultimately, they were able to welcome Him, and to attend the feast in the kingdom of heaven.
 So, many brothers and sisters believe that as long as they consistently read the scriptures, attend gatherings, diligently undertake the Lord’s work, and await reverently, this means they have prepared the oil and are wise virgins, and that they will be raised up into the kingdom of heaven when the Lord comes.
 Yet, this has been our practice for many years, and now all manner of catastrophes have come, but we have yet to receive the Lord.
 This leaves us with no option but to reflect, and to ask ourselves: Is diligently carrying out the Lord’s work in this way truly being a wise virgin?
 Will we be able to receive the Lord and be raised up before the tribulation?

-- · Reading the Scriptures, Praying, and Diligently Carrying Out the Lord’s Work: Does This Make a Wise Virgin?
+- · Reading the Scriptures, Praying, and Diligently Carrying Out the Lord’s Work: Can This Enable Us to Welcome the Lord?

 - · What Is a Wise Virgin?